Skip to main content

 So can an app really screen for dry eye?

 An app can't diagnose dry eye disease.
-But it can help you run a structured screening and self-assessment—capturing symptom patterns, blink behavior, and daily triggers—so you have clearer, more objective information to guide your next steps.
+But it can help you run a structured screening and self-assessment—capturing symptom patterns, blink behavior, and daily triggers—so you have organized information to guide your next steps.

 Ocura is built specifically for that: a practical dry eye screening workflow you can do at home, with measurement tools and context tracking designed around how dry eye behaves in real life.